-So what conclusions can be drawn?
+So what is the bottom line?
 Is the Panasonic GH5 better than the Sony RX10 IV or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.